holiday dating tips

 1. Gift Giving

-If it’s a new relationship, you’re probably unsure of whether you need to get the new person in your life a Christmas gift.
+If it’s a new relationship, you’re probably unsure of whether you need to get the new person in your life a Christmas gift or not.
 And if you’re leaning towards gift giving, what should you get for them?
 Something grand and romantic?
 Or a little token of your adoration?

 Well, the best advice would be to actually talk to them about it.
 If you’re not really in the space to have a serious chat about gifts, try to make it more informal.
-Just a little “So, are we exchanging gifts for Christmas,” could suffice.
+Just a little “So, are we exchanging gifts for Christmas?
+Cool if not, just want to be prepared!” could suffice.

 But equally so, maybe add in something along the lines of how much you’re both planning on spending, just so there’s no unevenness.